Lê Thiết Hùng

-Lê Thiết Hùng (born Lê Văn Nghiệm) (1908–1986) was a major-general in the People's Army of Vietnam (PAVN) active during the First Indochina War.
-He was the first commander of PAVN artillery forces.
+Lê Thiết Hùng (13 August 1908 – 26 January 1986), born Lê Văn Nghiệm, was a Major General in the People's Army of Vietnam (PAVN) active during the First Indochina War and an intelligence agent.
+He was the first commander of PAVN artillery forces and the first general officer ever appointed in the PAVN, preceding even the implementation of the rank system.

+Early revolutionary career

-In 1923, Lê Thiết Hùng went to Thailand for revolutionary activities with Lê Hồng Phong, Phạm Hồng Thái and Trương Văn Lĩnh.
-In 1924, he moved to Guangzhou and was chosen to join Vietnamese Revolutionary Youth League by Nguyễn Ái Quốc.
-In 1925, Lê Thiết Hùng, Lê Hồng Phong and other 12 comrades were sent to study at the Whampoa Military Academy.
+In 1923, Lê Thiết Hùng went to Thailand for revolutionary activities with his direct relative Lê Hồng Phong, Phạm Hồng Thái and Trương Văn Lĩnh.
+In 1924, he moved to Guangzhou and was chosen to join the Vietnamese Revolutionary Youth League by Nguyễn Ái Quốc.
+In 1925, Lê Thiết Hùng, Lê Hồng Phong and 12 other comrades were sent to study at the Whampoa Military Academy.

-In October 1941, Lê Thiết Hùng together with Lê Quảng Ba formed Pác Bó guerrilla team - the second armed group of Việt Minh.
+After graduating from the academy's infantry class, Hùng was designated as a platoon commander in the National Revolutionary Army, where he acted as a "mole" for the Chinese Reds.
+In the Second Sino-Japanese War, he rose to command a transportation battalion operating on the Gan-Xiang-Gui route, from which it became possible to smuggle weapons and medicine to the Eighth Route Army.
+His rank was raised to Colonel and he became the dean of a training school for armored vehicle and transport vehicle drivers, as well as technical troops.
+It was during this time that Hùng took the opportunity to learn how to operate and master the mechanical principles of various types of armored vehicles.

+Vietnamese news outlets reported that Nguyễn Ái Quốc himself cultivated Lê Thiết Hùng to act as an "underground worker" from within Jiang Jieshi's army.